-If you have been reading our blog (thank you), you know that cloud LMSs have changed the learning platform game.
+If you’ve been reading our blog (thank you), you know that cloud LMSs have changed the learning platform game.
 They were born at the start of this decade, and are designed from the ground up to support mobile, social and gamification requirements.
 Cloud LMSs typically offer an engaging user interface and a customer friendly license model.
 And for multiple reasons, many are ideal for extended enterprise learning scenarios, where users pursue training on a voluntary basis.

-However, in my travels as an independent consultant, I’ve discovered tat no matter how badly you want to migrate to a cloud LMS, many or you (both with extended enterprise and internal employee LMSs) feel you are stuck contractually or logistically with your old-school LMS.
+However, in my travels as an independent consultant, I’ve discovered that no matter how badly you want to migrate to a cloud LMS, many or you (both with extended enterprise and internal employee LMSs) feel you are stuck contractually or logistically with your old-school LMS.
 Worse yet, you may suspect that you’re paying too much for that sad privilege.
 You’re probably right.
 And there is a way out.
 But for best results, I recommend that you approach the process thoughtfully, with your eyes wide open.

 First step — complete this simple, five-question quiz to determine if your LMS vendor may be taking advantage of you: